 Epilepsy is usually treated with anti-epileptic medications.
 Approximately 70% of people with epilepsy have either complete or very good seizure control with medication.
 About 30% of people with epilepsy cannot control their seizures with medicine.
 Treatment options for these patients include epilepsy surgery, vagus nerve stimulation, and the ketogenic diet (used in children).

 Once the exact seizure type and epilepsy syndrome has been determined, your doctor usually chooses the best medication effective for that type of seizure.
 Several other factors are considered such as cost, dosing schedule, patient age, previous drug interactions, other existing health conditions, and child bearing potential.
-Monotherapy is the ideal type of therapy to manage side effects and dosing more easily.
-Approximately 50% of patients are free of seizures with one medication.
-It may be necessary to add a second drug if one drug does not control your seizures.
+One drug (monotherapy) is the ideal type of therapy to manage side effects and dosing more easily.
+About 50% of patients are free of seizures with one medication.
+It may be necessary to add a second drug if one drug does not work.
 The goal is to control the seizures with the fewest possible side effects.

 Common anti-epileptic medications:

-- Phenytoin (Dilantin) is one of the oldest and most commonly used drug to treat seizures.
-It is most effective against tonic-clonic seizures or complex partial seizures.
+- Phenytoin (Dilantin, Phenytek) is one of the oldest and most commonly used drugs to treat seizures.
+It is most effective against tonic-clonic seizures or complex focal seizures.

-- Phenobarbital is a barbiturate used to treat tonic-clonic and simple partial seizures.
+- Phenobarbital is a barbiturate used to treat tonic-clonic and simple focal seizures.
 It was the first drug to be used to treat epilepsy, and it is known to cause drowsiness.
-It is rarely used to treat new cases of epilepsy.

-- Valproic acid (Depakote, Depakene) is used for partial and tonic/clonic seizures.
+- Valproic acid (Depakote, Depakene) is used for focal and tonic/clonic seizures.

-- Carbamazepine (Tegretol, Carba-trol) is another drug to treat some types of seizures.
-Its also used to treat pain caused by trigeminal neuralgia.
+- Carbamazepine (Tegretol, Carbatrol) is another drug to treat some types of seizures.

 As with all drugs, there are side effects and drug interactions.
 Most common side effects include fatigue, drowsiness, nausea, gum problems, weight gain and blurred vision.
 If you have unacceptable side effects with your medication, changing to another medication may improve these adverse effects.
 Also, these drugs may reduce the effectiveness of birth control pills.
 If you are pregnant or thinking about getting pregnant, you should not take any anti-seizure medications that are known to cause birth problems.
 You need to discuss this with your physician.

-- Epilepsy surgery may be a treatment option if you have seizures that cannot be controlled by medications.
-Most commonly, a portion of the brain that generates seizures is removed during the surgical procedure.
-In addition to operations that remove a small part of the brain where seizures begin, other procedures may be done to interrupt the spread of electrical energy/discharges in your brain.
+- Epilepsy surgery involves removing or disconnecting a portion of the brain that generates seizures.
+In addition to removing a small part of the brain where seizures begin, other procedures may be done to interrupt the spread of electrical energy/discharges in your brain.
 You can be considered for surgery only if you have seizures that arise from one focal area of the brain or that can be isolated from the other parts of the brain.
 Depending on the site of seizure onset and the underlying cause, 50-80% of patients who have epilepsy surgery can become seizure free.
 Surgery is especially beneficial for those with temporal lobe epilepsy (3).

 A ketogenic (high-protein/fat) diet may be a treatment option for children who have many side effects from anti-seizure drugs, or whose seizures cannot be controlled by them.
 This special restricted-calorie diet tricks the body into burning fat, instead of glucose, for energy.
 The diet is very high in fats and low in protein and carbohydrates.
 It produces a change in the body's chemistry called ketosis, which has the effect of controlling seizures or reducing their frequency, in two of three children placed on the diet.
 Although not all children benefit, parents report that children who do benefit are more alert and active than they were previously.